 We have a team that is dedicated, enthusiastic, and passionate about what we do.
 When you come to see us, we don’t want you to feel like another chart or diagnosis – we want every patient to feel at home.
 We’re happy to say that Tijuana has become a hub for alternative cancer treatment centers and is now paving the way for holistic care to become part of the cancer treatment dialogue worldwide.

 From all of us at Immunity Therapy Center, thanks for reading.
 To minimize your risk factors for colon cancer, remember to regularly check for cancerous polyps with colonoscopies and screening tests.
-And don’t forget that if you’ve discovered rectal bleeding and think you may have bleeding colon polyps, please make sure to reach out to a doctor to discuss your symptoms They can help alleviate any anxieties you may have through a colonoscopy and will help to navigate the next steps.
+And don’t forget that if you’ve discovered rectal bleeding and think you may have bleeding colon polyps, please make sure to reach out to a doctor to discuss your symptoms.
+They can help alleviate any anxieties you may have through a colonoscopy and will help to navigate the next steps and alternative treatment options.

 Sources: